#4x02 confirmed dead

 Locke & Sawyer in "Confirmed Dead"

-After encountering Charlotte Lewis, another inhabitant from the freighter, Ben tried to kill her by shooting her in the chest.
-At that moment, Locke decided to punish Ben by killing the latter.
+Four of the Kahana's passengers finally arrived on the island via a helicopter and parachutes.
+One of them proved to be Dr. Charlotte Lewis, a cultural anthropologist.
+Ben feared that Charlotte might contact the freighter and confirm his exact location to her associates aboard the Kahana.
+He also feared what the freighter's arrival would mean for the island's other inhabitants.
+Driven by these fears, Ben tried to kill her by shooting her in the chest with a gun he had stolen from an unsuspecting Karl.
+At that moment, Locke decided to follow Sawyer's advice.
+He decided to punish Ben by killing the latter.
 Sawyer offered to do the job, but Locke decided he must be the one to "clean his own mess".
-Only Ben's revelation of his knowledge of Charlotte's background, the reason the freighter had arrived at the island and his spy aboard the freighter had saved his life.
+Only Ben’s revelations of his knowledge of Charlotte’s background, the reason the freighter had arrived at the island and his spy aboard the Kahana had saved his life.

 For years, I never understood why so many "LOST" fans had turned a blind eye to the crimes of most of the Oceanic survivors.
 Or made excuses for their crimes.
-I guess one should consider personal bias as a reason.
-But after my rewatch of "Confirmed Dead", I'm surprised that hardly anyone had noticed the Oceanic castaways' hypocrisy, including that from John Locke and James Ford in this episode.
+I now realize one should consider personal bias toward certain characters as a major reason.
+But after my rewatch of "Confirmed Dead", I am surprised hardly anyone had noticed the Oceanic castaways' penchant for hypocrisy, including that from John Locke and James Ford in this episode.

 Text